Orbserver/GestionDePacientes/README.md

 This project is open-source and available under the [MIT License](LICENSE).
 You are free to use and modify the code for your needs.

-Enjoy using PacientesReiki for efficient patient data management!
+Enjoy using GestionDePacientes for efficient patient data management!